TRAVEL STORY

 “When Massachusetts Audubon leaders realized that a conservation project was welcome in Belize, they initiated negotiations between the government and private landowners, a patient effort under Jim Baird's guidance that has led to three hundred thousand acres of adjacent forest preserves.”

-The two men were vice president and president respectively of the Massachusetts Audubon Society, which had been assisting its Belizean counterpart for several years, helping the group become a stronger voice for conservation in the land where New England birds overwinter.
-When the Audubon leaders realized that a conservation project was welcome in Belize, they initiated negotiations between the government and private landowners, a patient effort under Baird's guidance that has led to three hundred thousand acres of adjacent forest preserves.
-Such schemes occur within political and cultural lines, however and an editorial in The Belize Times just days after we arrive in the country, took issue with the plans, writing that:
+The two men were then vice president and president respectively of the Massachusetts Audubon Society, which had been assisting its Belizean counterpart for several years, helping the group become a stronger voice for conservation in the land where New England birds overwinter.
+When the Audubon leaders realized that a conservation project was welcome in Belize, they initiated negotiations between the government and private landowners, a patient effort under Baird’s guidance that has led to three hundred thousand acres of adjacent forest preserves.

-Sometime after my return from Belize, I visit Jim Baird in his backyard in Massachusetts to ask him about the editorial and how the Programme for Belize has fared.
+Sometime after my return from Belize, I visit Jim Baird at his home in Massachusetts to ask him how the Programme for Belize has fared.
 As we talk that day, Belize City is filled with parades, dancing, and speech making; four beautiful stamps have just been issued from the Philatelic Office, naming as heroes men who led revolts and hastened freedom.
 It is September 21, 1991, the tenth anniversary of Belize’s independence.
-Baird tells me that while the editorial touched a deep nerve of indignation among Belizeans, recalling the historical control of their land by foreigners, it was a largely political jibe against the opposition party.
-When the People's United Party, which had issued the editorial, returned to power it not only continued but strengthened the Programme which had already become a Belizean–run enterprise.
+As we stroll Baird’s wooded land, he shows me his bird banding nets and tools, and tells me that the People’s United Party had not only continued but strengthened the Programme which had become a Belizean–run enterprise.
 The Programme then had a fifteen person staff and a research station, and is attempting to discover just what will constitute sustained–yield management of a tropical forest.
-Baird tells me that former editor of the National Geographic has also proposed a regional plan called La Ruta Maya that will link parks in Guatemala and Mexico with the Rio Bravo lands, creating something comparable to East Africa's Serengeti Park.
+Baird tells me that former editor of the National Geographic has also proposed a regional plan called La Ruta Maya that will link parks in Guatemala and Mexico with the Rio Bravo lands, creating something comparable to East Africa’s Serengeti Park.
 Such plans have already altered regional dynamics and helped prompt Guatemala and Belize to settle their centuries old border dispute.

 •

-The pirate Peter Wallace, who help launch the European misadventures in Mesoamerica was Scottish, and in a kind of historical bookend, it turns out that Jim Baird is also a full–fledged Scot — but one who had the vision and expertise to touch the region with beneficial outcomes.
-The scale and impact of Baird's work notwithstanding, he doesn’t consider his efforts out of the ordinary.
-His manner embodies the daily decency, la decenza quotidiana, that the Eugenio Montale names “the hardest of all virtues.”
-We talk for several hours, and each hour on the hour, Jim pops up from his chair, slings binoculars over one shoulder and sets off at a brisk clip.
-“Want to come?” he asks each time.
-I do, following him to the edge of a wood where he has installed three Japanese mist nets.
-The nets are made of a fine gauge black material with folds that fall into pocket–like troughs.
-A bird that flies into a mist net will be briefly cradled in it for banding.
+The pirate Peter Wallace, who helped launch the European presence in Mesoamerica, was Scottish, and in a kind of historical bookend, it turns out that Jim Baird is also a full–fledged Scot, one who has had the vision and expertise to touch the region beneficially.
+The scale and impact of Baird’s work notwithstanding, he doesn’t consider his efforts out of the ordinary.
+His manner embodies the daily decency, la decenza quotidiana, that Eugenio Montale names “the hardest of all virtues.”

-When I leave from our visit, it is about three o'clock in the afternoon.
-The sun warms; the air is squeaky as an apple and alive with hints of the coming fall; crickets and wind rustle through the bending grasses, but no bird calls from any of the oaks and sugar maples that encircle the hut.
-The small notebook Jim keeps recorded the situation: from the middle of August through early fall, not a single Redstart has come to the net; one red–eyed vireo flew by, one black and white warbler, and six ovenbirds.
-These numbers record a stunning decline of our New England/Central American songbirds, losses traceable to forest cutting on both ends of the migratory route.
+As I leave from our visit, the afternoon air is squeaky as an apple and alive with hints of the coming fall; crickets and wind rustle through the bending grasses, but no birds call from any of the trees in the area.
+A small notebook that Jim keeps records the situation: from the middle of August through early fall, not a single Redstart has come to his birding net; one Red–eyed Vireo flew by, one Warbler, and six Ovenbirds.
+These numbers record a stunning decline of the New England/Central American songbirds, losses traceable to forest cutting on both ends of the migratory route.
 Interpreting the songbird numbers, Baird uses the phrase “imminent collapse.”

 Another hour passes with neither skiffs, nor torrential rain, nor gender wars.
 The sun comes out, and the Maya children stare silently at the river.
 We turn to books to pass the time.
-Katherine reaches for her volume on Rome — brought as a stay against the tropics — and, trying to adjust her eyeglasses at the same time, accidentally drops her glasses into the open sewer.
+Katherine reaches for her volume on Rome — brought as counterweight to the tropics — and, trying to adjust her eyeglasses at the same time, accidentally drops her glasses into the open sewer.

 “Well,” she says, “I am blind.”